 The non-lethal holds and methods of restraining and controlling opponents showcase how effective Danzan Ryu Jujitsu can be for police officers to handle violent situations.
 Unfortunately, Danzan Ryu and other Japanese Jujitsu styles are significantly less common than their Brazilian counterpart, so it may be challenging to acquire skilled training than it would be for other martial arts.

 RECOMMENDED FOR YOU: 10 MMA Fighters that are or were Police Officers

 Each of the above martial arts provides many advantages and disadvantages for police officers.
-It is impossible to state that one is better than the rest for use by law enforcement, but learning at least one martial art is exceptional for police officers to learn for the following reasons.
+It is impossible to state that one is better than the rest for use by law enforcement, but learning at least one martial art is exceptional for police officers to learn for the following key reasons.

 - Martial arts provide many non-lethal methods for police officers to restrain criminals and other problematic individuals.
 This capability helps prevent lethal methods like firearms from being used and provides more excellent self-defense for officers to ensure that they escape from situations unscathed.

 - Regular training in martial arts provides excellent physical health benefits and ensures that practitioners are in peak physical condition, which helps all police work elements.